denoland/docs/subhosting/manual/usecases.md

 - This doc covers how a SaaS application can programmatically deploy their end user code to our platform.
 - Documentation for end users is here -> link
+How do I integrate an open source editor?
+See our blog post about monaco